YEAST INFECTION OF THE SKIN

 (original graphic by marvistavet.com)

 Oral therapy: Ketoconazole and its derivatives (the so-called "azole" class of antifungal drugs) rule when it comes to oral therapy.
 Typically a several week treatment is needed and there are numerous protocols involving different dosing schedules.
 Higher doses tend to be needed if recurrence is a problem.
 The extreme itch usually improves or resolves within one week.
 For animals that do not tolerate the azole class of medications, terbinafine is a good alternative choice.
+If oral medications are not effective, this suggests a biofilm has formed and topical treatment must be included in the regimen

 Shampoos: There numerous available medicated shampoo products for veterinary patients on the market at any given time and new products are constantly being developed.
 Because there are so many products coming and going, we will limit our discussion to active ingredients rather than brand names.